 - Place the first five ingredients on a double thickness of cheesecloth; bring up corners of cloth and tie with string to form a bag.

 - In a large saucepan, combine the sugar, water, honey, nutmeg and spice bag; bring to a boil.
-Reduce heat; simmer, uncovered, for 30-45 minutes or until syrup reaches desired consistency.
+Reduce heat; simmer, uncovered, until syrup reaches desired consistency, 30-45 minutes.

-Originally published as Gingerbread-Spiced Syrup in Taste of Home Christmas Annual Annual 2013, p169
+Originally published as Gingerbread Spiced Syrup in Taste of Home Christmas Annual 2013